tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The description of the logic of a test specification.
+'The description of the logic of a test Specification.
 An expected response is expected to be a data property of a Specification'

 ********************